 Fairgreen Shopping Centre commenced trading in October 2003 at a cost of €50 million.
-It is the largest and most modern shopping centre in Carlow County.
-It includes over 40 shops as well as restaurants, bars and a cinema.
+It is the largest and most modern shopping center in Carlow County.
+It includes over 40 shops as well as restaurants, bars, and a cinema.

 IMC Cinema in Fairgreen Shopping Centre was opened in 2009.
-It is eight-screen cinema at first-floor level by IMC Cinema Group.
+It is an eight-screen cinema on the first-floor level by IMC Cinema Group.
 The facility includes the largest screen in Ireland.

-It was my No 6 from Top 10 Haunted Places in County Carlow
+It was my No 6 from the Top 10 Haunted Places in County Carlow

 The Fairgreen is the dominant retail scheme in the Carlow area.
 Attracting about 100,000 shoppers a week.
 Largely because of a strong line-up of national and local traders.
-And the availability of a highly convenient surface car park, with 762 spaces in the 13 acre grounds.
+And the availability of a highly convenient surface car park, with 762 spaces on the 13-acre grounds.

 Official website of Fairgreen Shopping Centre: fairgreen.ie

 Location of Fairgreen Shopping Centre:

 Fairgreen Shopping Centre is located at Barrack Street in Carlow Town.

 Check other places where to go Shopping in Carlow.